KeyboardKit/KeyboardKit/README.md

 * 💡 [Autocomplete][Autocomplete] - KeyboardKit can present autocomplete suggestions as the user types.
 * 🗯 [Callouts][Callouts] - KeyboardKit can show input callouts, as well as long press callouts with secondary actions.
 * 😊 [Emojis][Emojis] - KeyboardKit defines emojis and emoji categories that you can use in your own keyboards.
-* 🧩 [Extensions][Extensions] - KeyboardKit provides a bunch of extensions to native types.
 * ⌨️ [External Keyboards][External] - KeyboardKit lets you detect whether or not an external keyboard is used.
 * 👋 [Feedback][Feedback] - KeyboardKit keyboards can give and haptic feedback feedback as the user types.
 * 👆 [Gestures][Gestures] - KeyboardKit comes with keyboard-specific gestures that you can use in your own keyboards.